Who is your Mahram and Non-Mahram?

 The purpose of mahram and non-mahram is to prevent Zina.
 These restrictions are meant to protect both men and women and achieve a sustainable community.

-Allah SWT has instructed women to cover their heads with a veil and maintain a healthy distance from everyone but their mahrams such that, when travelling to Saudi Arabia for Hajj or Umrah, it is compulsory for a woman to have a mahram by her side when going to perform the pilgrimage.
+Allah SWT has instructed women to cover their heads with a veil and maintain a healthy distance from everyone but their mahrams such that, when traveling to Saudi Arabia for Hajj or Umrah, it is compulsory for a woman to have a mahram by her side when going to perform the pilgrimage.

 In case you have any questions about who is your mahram and who isn’t, we recommend talking to an Islamic scholar and clearing your doubts.